mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 2.4.6 =
-* Add error message if campaign not found or Mollie not connected.
-Displayed on front end and only to admins
+* Add error message if campaign not found or Mollie not connected, displayed on front end and only to admins
 * Fix subscriptions with a total of 1 payment from being created when using multiple buttons per page
 * Minor logo changes
 * Update dependencies